 Decisions relating to a graduate student's academic status are made in accordance with regulations approved by the faculty and the Provost’s office.

 PhD students cannot appeal dismissal decisions that relate to PhD program milestones (exceptions may be made based on personal or health matters by contacting the Dean of Students office).
-Students who disagree with their dismissal that relates to any other reason(s) should attempt to resolve the matter with their academic advisor.
-When a matter cannot be resolved at this level, students should appeal to the Chairperson of the department and then to the Dean of their school or college.
+Students may appeal their academic dismissal by the process outlined in their dismissal notification.
+In the process, the student tries first to resolve the issue with their academic advisor who may then appeal on their behalf to the associate dean of the college

 Readmission if Dismissed